fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-10-30-significance-testing-of-pearson-correlations-in-excel.md

 * Calculating _t_ for a given _p_: <code>=T.INV(1-0.05/2;98)</code> = <code>=TINV(0.05;98)</code> = 1.9844675.
 * Calculating _p_ for a given _t_: <code>=2*(1-T.DIST(1.9844675;98;true))</code> = <code>=TDIST(1.9844675;98)</code> = 0.05;

+By the way, there is a nice [blog post about t-tests in Excel](http://www.real-statistics.com/students-t-distribution/t-distribution-basic-concepts/).